Verifying Switched System Stability With Logic: Conclusion

 This paper shows how to deductively verify switched system stability, using \dL's nested quantification over hybrid programs to specify stability, and \dL's axiomatics to prove those specifications.
 Loop invariants---a classical technique from verification---are used to succinctly capture the desired properties of a given switching design; through deductive proofs, these invariants yield systematic, correct-by-construction derivation of the requisite arithmetical conditions on Lyapunov functions for stability arguments in implementations.
 An interesting direction for future work is to use other Lyapunov function generation techniques~\cite{DBLP:conf/hybrid/MohlmannT13,DBLP:phd/dnb/Oehlerking11,DBLP:journals/siamco/SheX14,DBLP:conf/hybrid/KapinskiDSA14}, which---thanks to the presented approach---do not have to be trusted since their results can be checked independently by \KeYmaeraX.
 This would enable fully automated, yet sound and trustworthy verification of switched system stability based on \dL's parsimonious hybrid program reasoning principles.

-\begin{acks} This research was sponsored by the AFOSR under grant number FA9550-16-1-0288.
-The first author was also supported by A*STAR, Singapore.

-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of any sponsoring institution, the U.S. government or any other entity. \end{acks}
+\begin{acks} We thank Thomas Baar and the anonymous reviewers for their helpful feedback on this paper.
+This material is based upon work supported by the National Science Foundation under Grant No. CNS-1739629.
+This research was sponsored by the AFOSR under grant number FA9550-16-1-0288. \iflongversion The views and conclusions contained in this document are those of the author and should not be interpreted as representing the official policies, either expressed or implied, of any sponsoring institution, the U.S. government or any other entity. \fi \end{acks}